microfarad-de/vacuum-cleaner/README.md

 * Hobby Wing ESC is configured to run at 30000 RPM / 6 Amperes.
   No current increase when loading the motor, the ESC keeps the current flow constant at all loads.

+Unless stated otherwise inside the source file headers, please feel free to use and distribute this code under the *GNU General Public License v3.0*.